cyber-dojo/cyber-dojo/dev/README.md

 cyber-dojo/zipper
 ```

-- Each directory holds a git repo.
-- Each git repo has its own issues list on github.

 To build your server from these repos, ensure docker is installed, then:

 ```
 ./cyber-dojo/home/dev/build-all.sh
 ```

-- To bring up your server:
+To bring up your server:

 ```
 ./cyber-dojo/commander/cyber-dojo up
 ```